 The surrounding hills and countryside reveal the land and the lakes.
 Nearby you find the small cemetery where my grandfather is buried.

 I traveled to my grandfather’s gravesite in 1963.
-However, the 1980 earthquake (6.9 magnitude) did extensive damage to the region, and the cemetery had undergone extensive repair.
+However, the 1980 earthquake (6.9 magnitudes) did extensive damage to the region, and the cemetery had undergone extensive repair.